-Currant bushes are a great addition to the edible landscape or permaculture garden.
-Here’s how to grow currants and use them in the kitchen.
+Currant bushes are a great addition to the edible landscape.
+Here’s how I grow them in my landscape and use the currants in the kitchen.

 This article may contain affiliate links.
 Please read my disclosure for more info.

 There aren’t a lot of options for growing edible plants in the shade, so when I learned that currants can be full and productive in the shade, it was love at first sight.
-We replaced the traditional yew bushes lining our front porch with a row of currant bushes.
-Being on the north side of the house, they are almost completely shaded.
+I replaced the traditional yew bushes lining our front porch with a row of currant bushes.

-We couldn’t decide on what kind of currants to plant, so we planted two each of ‘Red Lake’ red currants and ‘Consort’ black currants.
-In hindsight, we should have chosen only one variety for a uniform look to the hedge.
-This is a basic landscape design principle called “unity“.
+I planted two each of ‘Red Lake’ red currants and ‘Consort’ black currants.
+In hindsight, I should’ve chosen only one variety for a uniform look to the hedge.
+This is a basic landscape design principle called unity.
+Live and learn…

-How to Use Currant Bushes in the Landscape
+8 Ways to Grow Currant Bushes in the Landscape

-- As the main ornamental hedge such as ours bordering our front porch.
-The spring flowers are decorative in the spring, and the berries dangle like a bunch of grapes in early summer.
+- As a foundational hedge bordering the front porch.
+The spring flowers are gorgeous in the spring, and the berries dangle like bunches of grapes in early summer.

 - In a wildlife hedge.
 Birds love currants.
 They are said to be deer-resistant, but I’m not so sure about that.